SuperOfficeDocs/superoffice-docs/docs/onsite-setup/web-client/install-netserver.md

 so.client: web              # online, web, win, pocket, or mobile
 ---

-# Install NetServer / web services
+# Install NetServer / Web services

 Netserver is always installed, but for some scenarios, we recommend it is installed as remote web services.

 ## Before you begin

-* Download the web installer package
+* Download the Web installer package

 ## Install